The Jerusalem visit

 On the Mount of Olives we will contemplate the old city as well as the temple mount, and then we will descend through its paths and visit churches telling New Testament stories such as Dominus Flevit Gethsemane.

-It is possible to visit the Temple Mount in the morning from Sunday to Thursday but the visit will have to start earlier, the access is free but is allowed under certain conditions that I will reveal to you.
+It is possible to visit the Temple Mount in the morning from Sunday to Thursday but the visit will have to start earlier.
+The access is free but is allowed under certain conditions further information will be provided if relevant.

 The ancestral capital of Judaism presented by your private tour guide